thosgood/this-weeks-finds/markdown/1-50/week27.md

 The talks have been divided into a number of groups:

-    Quantum mechanics, measurement, and the universe
+- Quantum mechanics, measurement, and the universe
-    The issue of time in quantum gravity
+- The issue of time in quantum gravity
-    Strings and gravity
+- Strings and gravity
-    Approaches to the quantization of gravity
+- Approaches to the quantization of gravity
-    Role of topology and black holes in quantum gravity
+- Role of topology and black holes in quantum gravity

 Let me describe a few of the talks, or at least their background, in some detail rather than remaining general and vague.

-2) Quantum measurements and the environment-induced transition from quantum to classical, by Wojciech H. Zurek, the volume above.
+2) "Quantum measurements and the environment-induced transition from quantum to classical", by Wojciech H. Zurek, the volume above.

-Loss of quantum coherence for a damped oscillator, by W. G. Unruh, the volume above.
+    "Loss of quantum coherence for a damped oscillator", by W. G. Unruh, the volume above.

 These talks by Zurek and Unruh fit into what one might call the "post-Everett school" of research on the foundations of quantum